benzsupaluk/3D-Furniture-Designer/README.md

 ### API Integration
 The application integrates with Spacely AI API for image generation:
-- Screenshots are captured using Three.js renderer
+- Capture room space base with current camera angle
-- Images are sent to the API for styled version generation
+- Captured image is sent to the API for styled version generation
 - Results are displayed in a preview panel

 ## Internal API